NejRemeslnici/tailwind-sorter/README.md

 # Tailwind sorter

-**A ruby script to sort the [Tailwind CSS](https://tailwindcss.com) classes in your templates _the custom way_.**
+**A ruby gem to sort the [Tailwind CSS](https://tailwindcss.com) classes in your templates _the custom way_.**

-The script is a standalone command that can work in two ways:
+The gem contains a standalone executable script that can work in two ways:

 - it can edit the given file in place (especially useful when hooked up to a file changes watcher) or
 - it can just generate warning messages suitable for [Overcommit](https://github.com/sds/overcommit),